lucaschirruINAF/SRT-Documentation/antenna.rst

 * parabolic  in fixed position (optimized for El=45°)
 * parabolic  in tracking (it adjusts according to the observed elevation position)

-The shaped configuration is used for receivers in the Gregorian and BWG foci, while the parabolic configurations are used for the Primary focus systems.
+The shaped configuration is used for receivers in the Gregorian and BWG foci, while the parabolic configurations are used for the primary focus systems.

 Receivers
 =========

 * The L-P band dual-frequency receiver was installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
 It allows for simultaneous observations at L and P bands.
-The polarization type is linear but can be transformed to circular thanks to a hybrid converter.
+The polarization type is linear but is also transformed to circular thanks to a hybrid converter.

 * A single-feed C-high band receiver is installed at the Beam Wave Guide (BWG) focus of the telescope.